Carl von Clausewitz: Life and military career

 In 1815 the Russian-German Legion became integrated into the Prussian Army and Clausewitz re-entered Prussian service as a colonel.
 He was soon appointed chief-of-staff of Johann von Thielmann's III Corps.
 In that capacity he served at the Battle of Ligny and the Battle of Wavre during the Waterloo campaign in 1815.
 An army led personally by Napoleon defeated the Prussians at Ligny (south of Mont-Saint-Jean and the village of Waterloo) on 16 June 1815, but they withdrew in good order.
-Napoleon's failure to destroy the Prussian forces led to his defeat a few days later at the Battle of Waterloo (18 June 1815), when the Prussian forces arrived on his right flank late in the afternoon to support the Anglo-Dutch-Belgian forces pressing his front.
+Napoleon's failure to destroy the Prussian forces led to his defeat a few days later at the Battle of Waterloo (18 June 1815), when the Prussian forces arrived on his right flank late in the afternoon to support the Anglo-Dutch forces pressing his front.
 Napoleon had convinced his troops that the field grey uniforms were those of Marshal Grouchy's grenadiers.
 Clausewitz's unit fought heavily outnumbered at Wavre (18–19 June 1815), preventing large reinforcements from reaching Napoleon at Waterloo.
 After the war, Clausewitz served as the director of the Kriegsakademie, where he served until 1830.
 In that year he returned to active duty with the army.
 Soon afterward, the outbreak of several revolutions around Europe and a crisis in Poland appeared to presage another major European war.
 Clausewitz was appointed chief of staff of the only army Prussia was able to mobilise in this emergency, which was sent to the Polish border.
 Its commander, Gneisenau, died of cholera (August 1831), and Clausewitz took command of the Prussian army's efforts to construct a cordon sanitaire to contain the great cholera outbreak (the first time cholera had appeared in modern heartland Europe, causing a continent-wide panic).
-Clausewitz himself died of the same disease shortly afterwards, on 17 November 1831.
+Clausewitz himself died of the same disease shortly afterwards, on 16 November 1831.

 His widow edited, published, and wrote the introduction to his magnum opus on the philosophy of war in 1832.
-(He had started working on the text in 1816, but had not completed it.)
+(He had started working on the text in 1816 but had not completed it.)
 She wrote the preface for On War and had published most of his collected works by 1835.
 She died in January 1836.